This article was last updated on 11-Sep-2018

 In the add-on list below, the older XUL/XPCOM extensions are indicated with the ‘(legacy)’ label.
 Just know that they will not work in the newer versions of Firefox.

-With so many add-ons, most of which are free, the casual user might be tempted to install a large number of them, however i would highly recommend installing only the add-ons you really like or need since the potential to break things and compromise browser security and your privacy increases with every add-on that is installed.
+With so many “free” add-ons, the casual user might be tempted to install a large number of them, however i would highly recommend installing only the add-ons you really like or need since the potential to break things and compromise browser security and your privacy increases with every add-on that is installed.

 Another issue that should be considered is unethical add-on developers that sometimes package unwanted and unnecessary components which may include provisions for tracking your web activities or other behavior that is not relevant to the expected function of the add-on.
-Although Mozilla limits what an add-on developer is allowed to do, user tracking and advertising is permitted and so i would highly recommend that you take the following precautions before installing any add-on:
+Although Mozilla limits what an extension can do, user tracking and advertising is permitted and so i would highly recommend that you take the following precautions before installing any add-on:

 - Be very wary of any add-on which is packaged in the form of a tool-bar.
-Many/most of these contain 3rd party spyware components which are employed by the developer to monetize their add-on.
+Many/most of these contain 3rd party spyware components for the purpose of monetizing the add-on.

 - Read the Permissions to learn what capabilities the extension requires.
 Older add-ons which were not ported to WebExtensions are known as Legacy add-ons and may access all browser functions.
-Given a choice, i would suggest using WebExtension add-ons wherever possible and only those which require the permissions necessary to accomplish the functionality you expect from it.
+Given a choice, i would suggest using WebExtension add-ons wherever possible and only those which require the permissions necessary to accomplish the functionality in order to do their job.